SUPR-Q Limited License

 The SUPR-Q is a snapshot in time; there are no updates with this fee.

 SUPR-Q Limited License: Offers a comparative score.

-Limited Individual License: provides one person within an organization access to the license and compare one domain to 200 websites.
-For industries behind the comparison purchase the SUPR-Q Full License.
+Limited Individual License: provides one person within an organization access to the license, to compare one domain to 200 websites.
+To see the industries behind the comparison, purchase the SUPR-Q Full License.

 Limited Site License: provides multiple people within the organization access to the license and compare one domain to 200 websites.
-For industries behind the comparison purchase the SUPR-Q Full License.
+To see the industries behind the comparison, purchase the SUPR-Q Full License.

 Contact us for educational rates and additional questions

 Use the SUPR-Q as part of a usability test, or in a site intercept as an ongoing assessment tool.
 For a usability test, have your users answer the 8 questions after they’ve completed realistic task scenarios.
 Your scored results can then be compared to hundreds of other websites.

 - Have users of a website answer the 8 SUPR-Q items: Do this either using a pop-up on a website, a survey or after a usability test.
 Note: The older version of the SUPR-Q used 13 items.